yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 ..
 It automates the process to help with development.

-INET's fingerprint test tool automates this process, making it easier to work many simulations and fingerprints.
+INET's fingerprint test tool automates this process, making it easier to work with many simulations and fingerprints.

 The fingerprint tool
 --------------------